What is diabetes?

 Is there a difference between an HbA1c glucose test and the finger-prick blood glucose test?

 Most of us are familiar with the finger-prick blood glucose test; people who suffer from diabetes often use these tests to check their blood glucose levels at a single point in time.
 This helps diabetes patients decide on what food to eat or what medication to take.

 However, the finger-prick test should not be used as a diagnostic tool.
 This is because it provides a snapshot of your blood glucose levels at a single point in time, and therefore fails to represent any chronic or long-term irregularities.

-The HbA1c test, in contrast, will reflect your average blood glucose levels over a long period of time, and therefore it will highlight chronic dysfunction of regulation of blood glucose levels.
+The HbA1c test, in contrast, will reflect your average blood glucose levels over a long period.
+This will highlight chronic dysfunction in regulation of blood glucose levels.

 In order to diagnose diabetes using a blood glucose ‘snapshot’, a healthcare professional can also carry out a Fasting Plasma Glucose test (FPG).
 They will ask you to fast for at least 8 hours, after which a blood sample is taken from your arm to check your fasting glucose levels.